shikharvashistha/bug-tracking/README.md

 or

-`sudo docker start [container_id]` //container_id is the id of the container sudo docker ps --all //list all containers
+`sudo docker start [container_id]` //container_id is the id of the container sudo docker ps --all //list all containers `docker push shikharvashistha/bug-tracking`
 `docker exec -it [container_id] bash`
-`psql -U` postgres //connect to database
+`psql -U postgres` //connect to database
 `\l` //list databases
 `\c` postgres //connect to database
 `docker logs -f [container_id]` //to get logs in seperate cli